 Medicine

-One of the earliest examples of the fusion of existing forms of human activity with activity mediated by digital technology umbers of contributions from separaerlines of clinical therapy and entertainment m of what is concrete.anta-Claus-like fantasy of noof a Rogerian psychotherapist using a primitive version of natural language processing, dating back to the 1960s (Waizenbaum, 1966).
+One of the earliest examples of the fusion of existing forms of human activity with activity mediated by digital technology umbers of contributions from separaerlines of clinical therapy and entertainment m of what is concrete Santa-Claus-like fantasy of a Rogerian psychotherapist using a primitive version of natural language processing, dating back to the 1960s (Waizenbaum, 1966).
 Today we see more and more attempts to support (real and make-believe) clinical therapy through computational means, from simple game-like applications to monitor diet or exercise, all the way up to the tailoring of medical treatment to the individual patient on the basis of molecular signatures (Winslow, et al., 2012).
-The DNA testing company 23andme, which is pursuing a business model that is a combination of social media and biotechnology, is using the web, together with lab analysis of saliva samples which subscribers send in by mail, to allow individuals to access genetic information without the intervention of a physician.
+The DNA testing company 23andme, which pursues a business model that is a combination of social media and biotechnology, is using the web, together with lab analysis of saliva samples which subscribers send in by mail, to allow individuals to access genetic information without the intervention of a physician.
 Originally the plan was to provide information to individuals about both ancestry and gene-associated health risks.
 Progress on the latter is currently dependent on the resolution of regulatory issues, but the personal genomic data collected by 23andme from over 750,000 individuals is already being used to help clinical and pharmacological researchers gain an improved understanding of inherited diseases: for example, by allowing the identification through DNA analysis of specialized patient cohorts for clinical studies.
-The goal, for the future, is to accumulate sufficiently large quantities of personal genome data that it will be possibile to identify, for example, rare genetic variants knowledge about which can help to combat disease.
+The goal, for the future, is to accumulate sufficiently large quantities of personal genome data that it will be possible to identify, for example, rare genetic variants knowledge about which can help to combat disease.

 War(gaming)